 - the GSP/EHCP will outline the level of support your CYP will receive, how support should be used and what strategies must be put in place.

-- the GSP/ EHCP will set out long and short term goals for your CYP
+- the GSP/ EHCP will set out long and short term

 - the EHCP will be reviewed annually.

 This type of support is only available to CYPs whose learning needs are severe, complex and, in some cases, lifelong.